2022 Instructions for Form FTB 3520-RVKPower of Attorney Declaration Revocation

 Fiduciary (estate or trust)

-- FEIN is required for estates or trusts and SSN is required for deceased individuals.
+- A FEIN is required for estates or trusts and an SSN is required for deceased individuals.
 If this form FTB 3520-RVK is for a grantor trust and the IRS does not provide a FEIN, provide the individual’s SSN.

 - Check the "Business Entity" box if you are preparing this form for matters concerning any type of business entity and fill out corresponding information.

 - If the full legal business name is not provided, form FTB 3520-RVK will not be valid.

-- If you are revoking a POA Declaration that was filed by a corporation who filed a unitary taxpayers’ group tax return, only the “key corporation” information is required in Part I, Taxpayer Information.
-A subsidiary must file its own revocation covering POA Declarations that were filed separately from the unitary taxpayers’ group tax return.
+- If you are revoking a POA Declaration that was filed by a corporation who filed a unitary taxpayers’ group tax return, only the “key corporation” information is required in Part I. A subsidiary must file its own revocation covering POA Declarations that were filed separately from the unitary taxpayers’ group tax return.

 540NR Group Nonresident Return